Dead Rising 4

 Dead Rising 4 is a 2016 action-adventure game developed by Capcom Vancouver and published by Microsoft Studios.
-It was released on December 6, 2016, for Windows and Xbox One.
-It is the fourth installment in the Dead Rising series.
-It was announced at Microsoft's E3 2016 press conference on June 13, 2016.
+The game was released for Windows and Xbox One on December 6, 2016.
+It is the sequel to Dead Rising 3 and the fourth installment in the Dead Rising series.
 It features the return of Frank West, and is set in a rebuilt Willamette, Colorado during the Winter holiday season.

-The game received mixed reviews from critics, praising the gameplay and the return of Frank West; however, a decline in overall quality and some technical problems were cited as negatives.
+Dead Rising 4 received mixed reviews from critics, who praised the gameplay and the return of Frank West; however, a decline in overall quality and some technical problems were cited as negatives.
 A Windows version for Steam was released in March 2017, published by Capcom.
 A PlayStation 4 version of the game, titled Dead Rising 4: Frank's Big Package, was released on December 5, 2017.

 Gameplay

 Dead Rising 4 is an action-adventure game with a goal to explore the environment and battle against hordes of the undead.
 Unlike its predecessors, the game does not feature a timer system or story co-op gameplay.
 As with the other games in the series, the game features an open world setting.

 The controls were designed to be more streamlined, with separate buttons for shooting and melee attacks.
 Any item can be picked up and used as a weapon, some being more efficient than others.
 Frank can level up with an experience system named Prestige Points (PP).
 Taking photographs from Dead Rising returns, with an added selfie and night vision mode.
 The camera is also used for finding clues during the missions.

 Each region has a number of safe houses that must be free of zombies in order to unlock missions nearby.
 The safe houses can be leveled up by completing side missions, which in turn gives more stuff to buy.
 The zombies are not the only enemies in the game, because Frank will also face soldiers carrying rifles and shotguns.